 The Amazon rainforests have unparalleled biodiversity.
 Junglekeepers is committed to protecting the indispensable Las Piedras region so countless plant and animal species will continue to thrive.

 Meet Ronald Jara.
 Ronald is one of our amazing rangers that we employ in partnership with ARC Amazon.
 Past rangers include Corrie rushford, Yoser Jak Cardenas Laurente, Elvis Nix Perdomo Beyuma, and Adam Rodriguez.

 Junglekeepers, in collaboration with partner NGOs and Peruvian conservationists, has created an initiative known collectively as Corredor Las Piedras (CLP).
 Our focus is to create an uninterrupted conservation area stretching along the Las Piedras River.

 This threatened ecosystem is incredibly diverse, pristine, and home to some of the last isolated tribes on earth.

-Join us as we work to protect an additional 40,000 acres of land.
+Join us as we work to protect additional land.